olbris/mcns_website/README.md

 # Website to accompany the male CNS connectome

 > [!CAUTION]
 > This repository currently builds neuroglancer links using the MCNS DVID server as source.
+The URL is also visible in the workflow outputs.
 Making the repo or the website public as is risks leaking the server address.

 ## TODOs